 Board Developed VET courses have specified workplace requirements and include 70 hours of industry specific mandatory work placement or simulated workplace hours as determined by NESA.
+These courses contribute to the calculation of the Australian Tertiary Admission Rank (ATAR).

-Stage 6 Board Endorsed VET Courses count towards the HSC or RoSA but do not have HSC examinations therefore do not count in the calculation of the ATAR.
+Stage 6 Board Endorsed VET Courses count towards the HSC but do not have HSC examinations therefore do not count in the calculation of the ATAR.
 Board Endorsed VET Courses have mandatory or recommended industry specific work placement.

-Due to the specific requirements of a VET course it is recommended students speak to the VET Coordinator or Careers Adviser before choosing the course to ensure they are fully aware of the requirements and the course is suitable for their individual needs, knowledge and skills.
+Due to the specific requirements of a VET course, it is recommended students speak to the VET Coordinator or Careers Adviser before choosing the course to ensure they are fully aware of the requirements and the course is suitable for their individual needs, knowledge, and skills.